adelaiderobinson/pr/README.md

 ### Recreate a graph

-The first object of the project was to recreate a graph containing data on Potassium and Nitrogen between 1988 and 1994 for three sites within the Loquillo Experimental forest.
+The first object of the project was to recreate a graph containing data on Potassium and Nitrogen between 1988 and 1994 for three sites within the Loquillo Experimental Forest.

 ### Devising our own question